ericgarciaresearch/noaa_sedna/README.md

 ```

+Now...

-Now… to activate a conda/mamba environment type:
+To activate a conda/mamba environment type:
 ```
 mamba activate <env>
 ```
-When a user is done using mamba they just need to type
+and when a user is done using mamba they just need to type
 ```
 mamba deactivate
 ```